LudgershallTel: 01264 790356

 The practice has an appointment system for GPs and nurses based on ten-minute consultations.
 These can be made in person or by telephone up to 4 weeks in advance.
 The practice also has routine surgeries outside of normal working hours (early morning and late evening).

-To provide you with the best healthcare, we need to ensure that you have the correct length of appointment with the most approriate clinician.
-Please be prepared to give our reception team a brief explaination of your needs.
+To provide you with the best healthcare, we need to ensure that you have the correct length of appointment with the most appropriate clinician.
+Please be prepared to give our reception team a brief explanation of your needs.
 There is no obligation to give this if you feel uncomfortable, however it makes our service more efficient to all of our patients and your cooperation is greatly appreciated.

 Please contact the practice for more details.

 If you would like to be able to book your appointments online, please please contact the surgery who will be able to give you a username and password (please allow at least an hour for this facility to be enabled).

 If you already have a username and password you can access SystmOnline via the link at the top of this page to book appointments.